 Houston CoDA Meeting

-Begin your search by seeking groups in the Houston area or those ready to hold online remote sessions.
-Meetings that address codependency, the inner child, childhood trauma, boundaries, or self-esteem building are a great way to begin your search for assistance.
+Begin by conducting an online search for groups in the Houston area or those that provide remote sessions.
+Look for meetings that specifically emphasize codependency, the inner child, childhood trauma, boundaries, or courses on how to build self-esteem.

 CoDA Meetings Near Me

-Cultivate Independence; Focus on developing your own identity, interests, and goals separate from others.
-Engage in activities near the Houston area that bring you joy and fulfillment independently.
-Nurture your own passions and dreams, reclaiming your sense of self and independence.
+Focus on becoming your own person, with your own hobbies and goals that are different from everyone else's.
+Do things on your own in the Houston area that make you happy and full.
+Develop your own interests and goals to recover your sense of self-worth and independence.

 Can being codependent in a relationship actually be a good thing?
 The Guardian